summonersRift/summonersrift.github.io/_posts/2018-08-13-landing-dream-job-in-tech.md

 - Apply through LinkedIn EasyApply.
 - Use IndeedPrime, stella.ai, leap.ai and similar tools.

 A brief list of top tech companies to work for in the US.
-Following is a laundry list of great tech companies in US.
+Following is a laundry list of big tech companies in US, in no porticular order.

 - Big4: Google, Amazon, Facebook, Microsft
 - Twitter, Snapchat, LinkedIn